A geometric and combinatorial view of weighted voting: Introduction

-A total ordering on the voters in a linear game naturally leads to a partial ordering on coalitions.
-For $n$ voters, the coalitions form the well-known poset $M(n)$.
-Stanley has shown~\cite{Sta80} that this poset is rank-unimodal and exhibits the Sperner property and a generalized Sperner property.
-Linear games are in one-to-one correspondence with the filters of $M(n)$, which form the filtration poset, denoted $J(M(n))$ or $J_n$.
+A total ordering on the players in a linear game naturally leads to a partial ordering on coalitions.
+For $n$ players, the coalitions form the well-known partially ordered set (\emph{poset}) denoted $M(n)$.
+Stanley has shown~\cite{Sta80} that this poset is rank-unimodal and exhibits the Sperner property.
+Linear games are in one-to-one correspondence with the filters of $M(n)$, which form the filtration poset $J(M(n))$ or $J_n$.
 The generators of the filter corresponding to a game are its shift-minimal winning coalitions.
-Krohn and Sudh\"{o}lter~\cite{KS95} introduce this partial ordering on simple linear games and weighted games and investigate several consequences of the Sperner property.
+Krohn and Sudh\"{o}lter~\cite{KS95} introduce this filtration partial ordering on simple linear games and weighted games and investigate several consequences of the Sperner property.
 They then use linear programming methods to obtain efficient algorithms which test whether or not a linear game is weighted.
 As a subposet of $J_n$, we construct the posets $\w_n$ of all weighted games and $\Pi_n$ of all proper linear games in the style of Krohn and Sudh\"{o}lter.
 All of these posets are symmetric, ranked lattices.
+We prove in Proposition~\ref{prop:induced} that the weighted games poset $\w_n$ is an induced subposet of $J_n$.
 Figure~\ref{fig:poset4} depicts $M(3), M(4)$, and the top half of $J_4$.

-We also introduce a geometric approach to weighted voting systems.
-By scaling the weights to sum to 1, we define the simplex of normalized weights $\Delta_n$ and the configuration region $\C_n = (0,1] \times \Delta_n$, which depicts all realizations of $n$-player weighted games in quota-weight space.
-Each coalition corresponds to a half-space intersecting $\C_n$; weighted games correspond to the polytopes constructed by the hyperplanes bounding these spaces.
-We show in section~\ref{sec:polytope} that each polytope is convex, $n$-dimensional, closed on the top and side facets, and open on the bottom facets.
+In Section~\ref{sec:geometry}, we introduce a geometric approach to weighted games.
+By scaling the weights to sum to one, we define the simplex of normalized weights $\Delta_n$ and the configuration region $\C_n = (0,1] \times \Delta_n$, which depicts all realizations of $n$-player weighted games in quota-weight space.
+Each coalition corresponds to a half-space intersecting $\C_n$; each weighted game corresponds to the convex polytope in $\C_n$ formed by intersecting the half-spaces arising from all coalitions winning in that game.
+We show in Section~\ref{sec:polytope} that each polytope is indeed convex, $n$-dimensional, closed on the top and side facets, and open on the bottom facets.

 This geometric approach is quite different from the classical `separating hyperplanes' approach, in which coalitions represent vertices of the $n$-dimensional unit cube.
 A linear game is weighted if the sets of vertices which correspond to its winning coalitions may be separated by appropriate hyperplanes from the remaining vertices (the losing coalitions) of the cube.
 See~\cite{EinLehRegular, Mur71, TZ99} for details.